 Judd believed that museums and galleries exhibited artists' work poorly, and he wished to create the perfect space for his art himself.
 Do you, from an artist's point of view, think that the situation with museums has changed today?

 There are some museums that have incredible spaces.
 In my time, they were not so many.
 But if you look at this installation (mentioned at the beginning of the conversation—Ed.), which takes up a whole big room, which museum is going to do that?
 None.
-So, ever since I saw Marfa I dreamed to do this.
+So, ever since I saw Marfa I dreamed of doing this.
 I don't know if you've been there, but he has this huge space with sculptures, he has about fifty sculptures arranged in it.
 And they are never moved, it's forever.
 No museum can do that.
 So, you do it yourself.
 That's it.

 But there aren't many artists today who are doing something like that.
 Judd, who is no longer with us.
 And you....